ONE THING IS NEEDFUL: SCRIPTURE

 THE HIDDEN BUILT-IN DICTIONARY INSIDE THE KING JAMES BIBLE

-To illustrate how scripture defines scripture, let us find the meaning of the word inspiration.
+To illustrate how scripture defines scripture, let us find the meaning of the word inspiration, which is only used twice in the King James Bible:

 “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works.”
 (2 Timothy 3:16-17)